Solutions to 10 Common Composting Problems

 - Build a bigger compost pile.
 Follow this guide on how to compost.
 It begins with having sufficient materials to successfully compost.
 You will need to disassemble the compost pile you already have add additional materials to get the volume.
 Follow a composting recipe for the best success.

-4. Compost Problems: Pile Heated Up But Did Not Stay Hot
+4. Compost Problems: Compost Pile Heated Up, But Did Not Stay Hot

 - Not Right Ratio of Greens to Browns.
 If you have too many browns or not enough greens the compost pile will not stay hot and not sufficiently decompose the materials you added to the compost pile.
 This is a common composting problem, particularly when adding too many leaves to the compost pile.